 Why is E171 no longer allowed in food in the EU?

 The European Commission withdrew the approval for the use of E171 in food in the EU on 18 January 2022.
 The decision which entered into force on 7 February 2022 is based on the EFSA opinion that E171 can no longer be considered safe.

 The Regulation states clearly that no immediate health concerns have been identified.
 This underlines that the decision is not based on any identified risks to human health from E171.

-The act foresees a 6-months transition period from its entry into force.
-This means that until 7 August 2022 food products containing E171 are allowed to be placed on the EU market and marketed until their ‘use by’ date.
+The act foresees a six-month transition period from its entry into force.
+This means that until 7 August 2022 food products containing E171 were allowed to be placed on the EU market and marketed until their ‘use by’ date.

-Products containing E171 can continue to be used safely during the transition period as no immediate risk to health has been identified.
+Products containing E171 placed on the market during the transition period can continue to be used safely as no immediate risk to health has been identified.

-What is the Titanium Dioxide Manufacturers Association (TDMA) doing about the situation?
+What is the TDMA doing about the situation?

 The TDMA continues to stand behind the safety of E171 in all intended applications and disagrees with the decision to withdraw the approval of E171 in the EU.

 In light of the assessments by Health Canada and the UK’s FSA finding that E171 is safe for human consumption, the TDMA calls for the European Commission to trigger a critical re-examination of the EFSA 2021 opinion on the safety of E171.
 The conclusions of Health Canada.
 FSANZ and the UK FSA should also be considered in any EU assessment of TiO2’s safety in pharmaceutical, cosmetic and toy applications.